-- Biodiversity and Nature Conservation SPD to ensure compatibility between the DPD, SPD and the Lancashire Ecological Network. - 10.82 Biodiversity has many important roles and functions including protecting biodiversity for its own sake, adapting to climate change, recreation, health and wellbeing etc. As part of a changing climate it is important to allow habitats and species the opportunities to adapt, making provision where possible.
+- 10.82 Alongside international and national designations are a wide range of regional, county and local designations including Regionally Important Geological Sites (RIGS), Biological Heritage Sites (BHS), Local Nature Reserves (LNRs), and Wildlife Corridors all of which are an important part of the network of nature conservation sites and will be protected from development that will cause fragmented networks or isolate habitats.
+These designations are highlighted on the Policies Map.
+This policy will also apply to any future designations that may arise over the plan period. - 10.83 As well as the need to protect, conserve and enhance designated sites it is also important to protect, conserve and enhance nationally and locally important species that use a variety of sites/habitats as part of a nature conservation network.
+Lancashire County Council, alongside the Lancashire Nature Partnership, is producing an Ecological Network covering the County, including South Ribble's borough.
+Once finalised this will be an important contribution to the nature conservation agenda and will need to be protected, conserved, maintained and enhanced where appropriate. - 10.83 10.84 Biodiversity has many important roles and functions including protecting biodiversity for its own sake, adapting to climate change, recreation, health and wellbeing etc. As part of a changing climate it is important to allow habitats and species the opportunities to adapt, making provision where possible.
 Ecological networks form an important basis for this and it is the Council's view that these networks should be maintained and enhanced, where appropriate to allow habitats and species the best opportunity to adapt to a changing climate.
-The Ecological Network will be presented in text and visually through maps within the Biodiversity and Nature Conservation SPD to ensure compatibility between the DPD, SPD and LCC's Ecological Network. - 10.83 Protected habitats and species play an important role and are protected under European and National Law.
+The Ecological Network will be presented in text and visually through maps within the Biodiversity and Nature Conservation SPD to ensure compatibility between the DPDLocal Plan, SPD and LCC's the Lancashire Ecological Network. - 10.845 Protected habitats and species play an important role and are protected under European and National Law.
 Where habitats or species may come under threat, it is the developer's responsibility to assess and carry out all necessary surveys.
 Ecology surveys need to be provided by an appropriate qualified professional to assess the quality, quantity and value of biodiversity on site or near the site and how the proposed development may affect biodiversity.
-In certain cases development will not be permitted and in other cases mitigation/ compensatory measures of equal area, quality and diversity, if not higher will be required to reduce or overcome the impacts and where possible provide net gains or enhancements to improve the borough's nature conservation assets. - 10.84 Further detailed guidance will be provided within a supplementary planning document.
+In certain cases development will not be permitted and in other cases mitigation/ compensatory measures of equal area, quality and diversity, if not higher will be required to reduce or overcome the impacts and where possible provide net gains or enhancements to improve the borough's nature conservation assets. - 10.85 Further detailed guidance will be provided within a supplementary planning document.